On-Campus Program Overview

-Our on-campus option offers you traditional face-to-face learning opportunities in small, intimate classes with engaged faculty.
+Our on-campus Master of Social Work option offers you traditional face-to-face learning opportunities in small, intimate classes with engaged faculty on our Portland, Maine campus.
 Our teaching is consistently high quality and you will leave each class feeling transformed.

 We also offer hybrid course options, which blend distance and face-to-face learning.
 This model offers you the opportunity for in-person teacher and peer interaction, together with the flexibility of asynchronous distance learning.
 Hybrid courses are scheduled with two weeks of online learning, and then one week of on-campus interaction.
 With in-person classes occurring every third week, our students are able to manage a busy schedule while learning.

 Learning Through Action

 In our on-campus and hybrid course options, we emphasize learning through action.
 Faculty members, in partnership with other UNE resources and community organizations, create several innovative, context-based learning opportunities for you.

 You participate in classes that take place entirely or partially in community settings.
 For example, you might take:

 - A course on homelessness where you will take field trips to community organizations serving the homeless.

 - A class on crime and communities that takes place inside a county jail, allowing you to work alongside inmates to analyze the politics of crime and punishment and the challenges of rehabilitation and reentry.

 - A course on aging that takes you into an independent living residence for older adults.

 You engage in projects supported by UNE’s Office of Service Learning.
 Some of the programs you might work with include the Oxford Street Shelter, Milestone Home, and the Cumberland County Jail.

 You benefit from classroom, co-curricular, and extracurricular learning opportunities along with students enrolled in other health and humanities programs at UNE.
 For example: